Paul Beaudry

 Bio

-At the time of his appointment to the Bank of Canada, Mr. Beaudry was Professor at the University of British Columbia’s Vancouver School of Economics.
-Mr. Beaudry began his career as assistant professor at the Université de Montréal in 1989.
+Before joining the Bank as Deputy Governor, Mr. Beaudry was a professor at the University of British Columbia’s Vancouver School of Economics.
+He began his academic career in 1989 as an assistant professor at the Université de Montréal.
 From 1990 to 1994, he was an assistant professor at Boston University.
-In 1994, he became an associate professor at the University of British Columbia before being promoted to full professor in 1996.
-During 2009 and 2010, Mr. Beaudry held the Chair in Economics at All Souls College, Oxford University.
+Mr. Beaudry has been a visiting professor at the European University Institute, the Massachusetts Institute of Technology (MIT), Nuffield College at Oxford University, Sorbonne (Paris I) and the University of Toulouse.
+From 2009 to 2010, he was the Chair in Economics at All Souls College at Oxford University.

-Born in Montréal, Quebec, Mr. Beaudry holds a BA in Economics from Laval University, an MA in Economics from the University of British Columbia, and a PhD in Economics from Princeton University.
+Born in Montréal, Quebec, Mr. Beaudry received a bachelor’s degree in economics from Laval University, a master’s degree in economics from the University of British Columbia and a PhD in economics from Princeton University.

 Speeches